robotools/robofab/Documentation/source/docs_howtos/glyphmath.rst

 Glyph Math
 ==========

-:py:class:`RGlyph` objects have methods that allow the objects to behave a bit like variables in simple math.
+``RGlyph`` objects have methods that allow the objects to behave a bit like variables in simple math.
 These methods do not do additions or substractions of the surface area of the glyphs, like layering two glyphs on top of each other and than doing "remove overlap".
 Instead, they return new glyph objects in which each coordinate in each contour is the product of the two glyphs.

 -------
 Objects